-By now you may have heard of Chime, a no-fee bank account that helps you manage your money on the go and save automatically.
+By now you may have heard of Chime, a bank account with no hidden fees that helps you manage your money on the go and save automatically.
 Pretty awesome, right?

 But did you know that Chime members also get a Chime Visa Debit Card, designed to help you save more money?

-Right about now you may be wondering how a debit card can help you save money.
+You may be wondering how a debit card can help you save money.
 Plus, you might be thinking you don’t need another debit card as you already have a prepaid card or two in your wallet.
-You may also be wondering if there are any reloadable prepaid cards with no fees.
-But, once you learn more about the benefits of Chime, we think you’ll be trading in those prepaid cards for a brand new Chime debit card.
+You may also be wondering if there are any reloadable prepaid debit cards with no fees.
+But, once you learn more about its benefit, we think you’ll be trading in those prepaid cards for a brand new Chime debit card.

 What’s the difference between a debit card and prepaid card?

-Before we go any further, it’s important that you understand the main difference between these two types of cards.
+Before we go any further, it’s important that you understand the main difference between a debit card and a prepaid card.
 It boils down to this: A Chime debit card is linked to your bank account and a prepaid card is not.

-So, if you use your Chime debit card, your purchases are deducted from your Spending account.
-A prepaid card, on the other hand, is not connected to any bank account and it’s up to you to load money onto it in advance, according to the Consumer Financial Protection Bureau (CFPB).
+So, if you use your Chime debit card, your purchases are deducted from your Spending Account.
+A prepaid card, on the other hand, is not connected to any bank account and it’s up to you to load money onto it in advance.
 Typically, you can use your prepaid card until your loaded up funds run dry.

 To make it easier for you to understand other differences between Chime debit cards and prepaid cards, we took a closer look at four of the most popular prepaid cards: Netspend, RushCard, Brink’s and Bluebird by American Express.
-We then compared the Chime debit card to these prepaid cards in terms of five key categories: fees, mobile apps, ATMs, early direct deposit and security.
+We then compared the Chime debit card to these prepaid cards in terms of five key categories: fees, mobile apps, ATM access and fees, early direct deposit and security.
 Here’s what we found.

-Chime: Chime is a no fee debit card Plain and simple.
+Chime: There are no hidden fees associated with Chime’s debit card.
 This is important as the average U.S. household pays more than $329 in bank fees every year.
-Chime, however, is on a mission to change this with no overdraft fees, no monthly maintenance fees, no monthly service fees, no minimum balance fees, and no foreign transaction fees.
-In short, a Chime bank account is virtually free to use.
+Chime, however, is on a mission to change this with no overdraft fees, no monthly maintenance fees, no monthly service fees, no minimum balance fees, and no foreign transaction fees when you use your debit card.
+In short, a Chime Spending Account is virtually free to use.

 2. Mobile App

-Chime: The Chime app has 15,000 plus 5-star reviews.
+Chime: The Chime app has 17,000+ 5-star reviews.
 Whoa.
 Offering the best mobile banking experience, Chime’s award-winning mobile app helps you track your spending and savings, pay friends and relatives, transfer money, send and deposit checks, and pay bills.
 You can accomplish all of this from any smartphone.

 Prepaid cards: These cards all offer mobile apps that allow you to manage many financial tasks, like depositing checks, paying bills and viewing your transaction history.
 But, none of them offer extensive features like Automatic Savings or Pay Friends.
 Why?
-Prepaid cards are not bank accounts, which ultimately limits your overall banking experience.
+Prepaid cards are not tied to full service bank accounts, which ultimately limits your overall banking experience.

 Chime: How does easy access to money sound?
 With a Chime account, you can use your debit card to get cash at more than 38,000 ATMs – for no fees.
 Period.